RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

 If you want to generate load against the database or add a bunch of data for cluster testing, see the [memtier_benchmark quick start]({{< relref "/rs/clusters/optimize/memtier-benchmark.md" >}}) for help.

-To see the true performance and scale of Redis on Flash, you must tune your I/O path and set the flash path to the mounted path of SSD or NVMe flash memory as that is what it is designed to run on.
-For more information, see [Redis on Flash]({{< relref "/rs/databases/redis-on-flash/" >}}).
+To see the true performance and scale of Auto Tiering, you must tune your I/O path and set the flash path to the mounted path of SSD or NVMe flash memory as that is what it is designed to run on.
+For more information, see [Auto Tiering]({{< relref "/rs/databases/auto-tiering/" >}}).